 Statutory Sick Pay

-If you are intending to for your business to restart trading and you need to "un-furlough" your staff you MUST inform us of this as soon as possible so that we can cancel your future furlough claims.
+If you are intending to for your business to restart trading and you need to "un-furlough" your staff you MUST inform us of this as soon as possible.
 You should notify your employee(s) in writing of the date that their furlough period will end and then send a copy of this letter to us.
 The Job Retention Scheme (Furlough Scheme) is ONLY for employees that are unable to work due to COVID-19 restrictions.
 Therefore any claims that are made once the employee has returned to work to must be repaid to HMRC.

 Support for the Self-Employed

 The Government has launched the Self-employment Income Support Scheme.
-If more than 50% of your income on your 2018/19 tax return came from self-employment then you will receive a grant.
+If more than 50% of your income on your last 3 tax returns came from self-employment then you will receive a grant.

-The government is advising that to get you through the next few weeks before you receive your payment that you need to apply for Universal Credit, to do this click here (please note we are not permitted to submit claims on your behalf).
+If you are not eligible the government is advising that you need to apply for Universal Credit, to do this click here (please note we are not permitted to submit claims on your behalf).
 Alternatively, you need to apply for a loan, the business interruption or bounce back loan schemes should help you qualify for a loan.
 Please either contact your bank or email us for more information.

 HMRC have launched a dedicated helpline for dealing with individuals and businesses that are having cashflow issues due to COVID-19, if you are not going to be able to make a payment to HMRC for Corporation Tax, PAYE, Self-Assessment or VAT please call 0800 0159 559, we recommend that you do this in advance of the due date.

 The government has announced various measures to help with personal finances, these include Mortgage Holidays and temporary credit card limit increases.
-We recommend that everyone reads Martin Lewis’s Money Saving Expert weekly email, for this weeks please click here.
+If you have not had a payment holiday then you can apply for one.
+If you have previously had one then a further extension may be granted on a case by case basis.
+We also recommend that everyone reads Martin Lewis’s Money Saving Expert weekly email, for this weeks please click here.

 Self Employed & Individuals that do not qualify for SSP